NickGrunert/master-thesis/modules/03_truth_compare.typ

     It must also again be noted that the RGB data and the #abr("nDSM") data are not perfectly aligned.
     Consequently, an attempt to create a ground truth based only on the RGB data would yield a different result than the #abr("nDSM") data, particularly with regard to the house outlines, where the misalignment becomes quite evident.
     The ground truth data will therefore mainly be built solely upon the #abr("nDSM") data, whereby it must be noted that this approach introduces a discrimination against later analysis happening on the RGB data.
-    This is deemed accceptable because of the assumption that the height information is neccessary for good evaluation anyway, and biasing it here makes sense.
+    This is considered an acceptable practice due to the assumption that the height information is necessary for a comprehensive evaluation, and biasing it at this stage is a logical decision.

     As illustrated by @fig:truth_compare:truth_example, four of the twenty images are displayed, along with their respective derivative images and the ground truth segmentations.
     It is evident that certain challenges have emerged in relation to this matter.
     Due to the insufficient contrast present in the #abr("nDSM") images and data, precise identification of the subject was not possible by hand.